pam-exchange/SymantecPAM-MongoDB/docs/MongoDB.md

 It is recommended to set `allowConnectionsWithoutCertificates: true`.
 This means that a MongoDB client does not require to present a TLS client side certificate.
 If this is set to false or omitted, then a client must present a TLS Client certificate.
-The client here is the target connector for MongoDB.
+The MongoDB client here is the MongoDB client for Java used in the PAM Target Connector for MongoDB.
 It runs in Apache Tomcat and uses Java.
 It is possible to specify the TLS client side certificate.
 However, this is done at the JVM level and will be applicable for all connectors and not only the MongoDB connector.
 It is recommended to use `allowConnectionsWithoutCertificates: true`

 If you absolutely must use TLS client side certificate, you must store the client certificate and private key in a Java keystore.
-When Tomcat is started add the `-Djavax.net.ssl.KeyStore` and `-Djavax.net.ssl.keyStorePassword` options.
+Add the parameters `-Djavax.net.ssl.KeyStore` and `-Djavax.net.ssl.keyStorePassword` when starting Tomcat.
+This can be done with the JSSE_OPTS environment variable.

 ## Firewall rules